denisecampos28/Unsupervised-Learning-with-Country-Data/README.md

 ### **inflation**

-This metric is the measurement of the annual growth rate of the Total GDP How much more expensive life gets each year.
-Infaltion rates have a sweet spot, given by the table below:
+This metric is the measurement of the annual growth rate of the Total GDP, which measures how much more expensive life gets each year.
+Inflation rates have a sweet spot, given by the table below:

 | **Value** | **What It Means** | **Interpretation** |
 |------------|-------------------|--------------------|